Group Leader

 Research

-Here you can find Richard Schmidt’s CV including a list of publications and talks.
+Here you can find Richard Schmidt’s CV.